CCP Could Use South China Sea Tensions to Gauge US Response to Allies: Experts

 On the one hand, Beijing exerts pressure “through external military exercises from outside.”
 On the other hand, it seeks to apply pressure through “influence operations” within the country, Mr. Kondapalli told The Epoch Times.

-All-out Invasion?
+All-Out Invasion?

 During Mr. Marcos’s visit to the United States in May 2023, the two sides reaffirmed their decades-long security alliance.
 President Joe Biden said the United States’ defense commitment to the Philippines is “ironclad.”

-Mr. Kondapalli, however, believes that, in practice, the United States would be “extremely cautious” about initiating the U.S.-Philippines Mutual Defense Treaty, a bilateral defense agreement that both nations commit to supporting each other if either country is attacked by an external party.
+Mr. Kondapalli, however, said he believes that, in practice, the United States would be “extremely cautious” about initiating the U.S.-Philippines Mutual Defense Treaty, a bilateral defense agreement that both nations commit to supporting each other if either country is attacked by an external party.

 A similar viewpoint was expressed by Ms. Teufel Dreyer.